 Among the above, only the two varieties of Executive VP actually attached to specific jobs within the corporation.
 Director was introduced by Merrill Lynch in the late 1990s, as a way to single out certain VPs for special recognition while leaving them in place.
 By contrast, getting an upgrade to First VP usually required holding a job at a higher level in the organizational hierarchy.
 To complicate matters further, First VPs might have Directors or ordinary VPs as their peers on the organization chart.

 An upgrade in job title may or may not bring an automatic increase in compensation, or in the potential for future increases.
 Benefits such as vacation time typically do indeed increase with such upgrades.
 The rules vary among employers.

 Within the universe of producers there normally is an entirely separate hierarchy of Vice Presidents, with different criteria for admission and different benefits associated with each level.
-For example, financial advisors might be elevated to VP-Investments or First VP-Investments based on reaching specific quantifiable criteria related to the size and profitability of their client bases.
+For example, a financial advisor might be elevated to VP-Investments or First VP-Investments based on reaching specific quantifiable criteria related to the size and profitability of his or her book of business.

 Other Related Categories: You may want to browse our extensive library of articles on these other aspects of financial careers:

 - Education, Training and Certifications for Financial Careers